BRGM/premache/readme.md

 * ``Outputs``: conversion into runoff and erosion model inputs.
 Outputs are provided in raster format.

 ### Execution
-First, please make sure that you are aware of the limitations associated with the proposed toolbox.
-Then, please check that input data are prepared accordingly to the procedure described in the manuscript (see ``References`` below).
+First, please make sure that you are aware of the limitations associated with the proposed toolbox and check that input data are prepared accordingly to the procedure described in the manuscript (see ``References`` below).
-Check the correspondance of the file names with the .yml file.
+Check the the .yml file.
 Current date format is %d/%m/%Y.
 In a Python prompt, move to the PREMACHE repository and write:
-``python -m Premache files.yml``
+``python -m PREMACHE param.yml``

 ## Inputs and dependencies

 ### Input files
-Intput files : files.yml
+Intput files : param.yml

 DirInputs: D:\Documents\.... \
 DirOutputs: D:\Documents\..... \